BCLPemerging.com

 PFAS drinking water standards: state-by-state regulations

 The regulation of per- and polyfluoroalkyl substances (“PFAS”) in drinking water remains one of the primary focuses for legislatures and agencies at both the state and federal levels.
-In April 2024, the United States Environmental Protection Agency (“EPA”) issued Maximum Contaminant Levels (“MCLs”) and Maximum Concentration Level Goals (“MCLGs”) for certain PFAS, establishing limits as low as 4 parts per trillion (“ppt”).
-Many states have already regulated PFAS compounds in drinking water but have done so in a variety of different ways, and at different levels.
+In May 2025, the United States Environmental Protection Agency (“EPA”) affirmed Maximum Contaminant Levels (“MCLs”) of 4 parts per trillion (“ppt”) for two PFAS substances, perfluorooctanoic acid (“PFOA”) and perfluorooctane sulfonic acid (“PFOS”).
+Many states have already regulated PFAS compounds in drinking water but have done so in a variety of different ways and at different levels.

 Federal Actions

-For additional information, please refer to EPA’s NPDWR website and the final rule in the Federal Register.
+For additional information, please refer to EPA’s NPDWR April 2024 website and EPA’s NPDWR Implementation website

 State Regulations

-The map and chart are current as of September 9, 2024, but this is a very active regulatory space, and additional state action is anticipated soon.
-For example, Delaware and Virginia have enacted legislation to establish MCLs for PFAS compounds for drinking water, so implementing regulations in those jurisdictions may be forthcoming.
-Additionally, several states, including Minnesota, North Carolina I, North Carolina II, and South Carolina, have proposed, but not yet promulgated, various types of drinking water regulations for PFAS.
+The map below and chart are current as of May 29, 2025, but this is a very active regulatory space, and additional state action is anticipated soon.
+For example, Florida, Illinois, and Virginia have enacted legislation to establish MCLs or statewide cleanup target levels for PFAS compounds for drinking water, so implementing regulations in these jurisdictions may be forthcoming.
+Additionally, several states, including Arizona, California, Delaware, Idaho, Indiana, and South Carolina, have proposed, but not yet promulgated, various types of drinking water regulations or rulemaking procedures for PFAS.

 States that have adopted a standard lower than 70 ppt |